2008–09 Wigan Athletic F.C. season

 Wigan Athletic's season in the 2008–09 Premier League was their fourth season in the Premier League, and Steve Bruce’s first full season as the manager of the club.
-The off-season saw the club sign a number of players, including Middlesbrough's highly rated young midfielder Lee Cattermole, Birmingham City pair Daniël de Ridder and Olivier Kapo, both of whom played under Bruce at Birmingham, and little known Egyptian striker Amr Zaki, ranked as the world's best striker in FIFA rankings.
+The off-season saw the club sign a number of players, including Middlesbrough's highly rated young midfielder Lee Cattermole, Birmingham City pair Daniël de Ridder and Olivier Kapo, both of whom played under Bruce at Birmingham, and little-known Egyptian striker Amr Zaki, ranked as the world's best striker in FIFA rankings.

 The club saw no forced sales during the transfer window, with players like Emile Heskey, Paul Scharner, Luis Antonio Valencia and Wilson Palacios deciding to commit their futures to the club rather than move away.
 Players to depart from the club included Julius Aghahowa, Salomon Olembé, Josip Skoko, Andreas Granqvist, Marlon King and Marcus Bent.

 Season summary

 July and August

-During the pre-season the Latics played in seven friendlies, all away from home, to prepare for the upcoming Premier League season.
-The first match was on 19 July away to FC St. Veit, which Wigan won comfortably 3–0.
-The next game was played on 22 July against Bundesliga opposition Eintracht Frankfurt; the Latics were defeated 2–0.
+During the pre-season, Wigan played in seven friendlies, all away from home, to prepare for the upcoming Premier League season.
+Their first friendly match was on 19 July away to FC St. Veit, which Wigan won 3–0.
+The next game was played on 22 July against Bundesliga side Eintracht Frankfurt; Eintracht won 2–0.
 A further away game in Germany was played on 25 July against another Bundesliga club, Hannover, which finished 2–2.

 Wigan's first friendly on English soil was on 29 July at Barnsley, which saw the Latics give a debut to Lee Cattermole.
 The Wigan club thrashed the Yorkshire outfit 6–0 with goals from Marlon King, Emile Heskey, Luis Antonio Valencia, Michael Brown and a brace for new boy Daniël de Ridder.
 Wigan made the short trip to Sheffield on 2 August to play Championship club Sheffield Wednesday, defeating them 3–2.
-Wigan later travelled to Scotland to face Scottish Premier League team Hibernian on 5 August, winning 1–0 before finishing off their pre-season with an impressive 1–0 victory over Dutch side Utrecht.
+Wigan later travelled to Scotland to face Scottish Premier League team Hibernian on 5 August, winning 1–0 before finishing off their pre-season with a 1–0 victory over Dutch side Utrecht.

 Wigan's first Premiership game was away to West Ham United on 16 August, with the home side victorious thanks to a Dean Ashton brace.
 Wigan finished the game the better side, according to reports, and had the better possession and territory overall for the whole game but could only muster one goal, from debutant Amr Zaki, losing 2–1.